hanna-kaliszuk/Moore-Automata/README.md

 # moore_aut
 A simple simulation of a Moore automaton in C.
+Part of the Computer Architecture and Operating Systems course, realized in the summer semester of 2024/25 at the University of Warsaw.

 ## Description
 This is a dynamic allocated library that simulates a Moore automaton.
 It is a simple implementation of a Moore automaton